Walmart, Inc. (WMT) CEO Doug McMillon on Q1 2021 Results - Earnings Call Transcript

 Beyond financial and operational efforts, we've implemented a number of benefits to support associate health and well-being.
 These include a new COVID-19 emergency leave policy, and waiving the co-pay for assessments using Doctor on Demand for associates and family members covered by a Walmart health plan.
 We're pursuing strategies and testing associates for the virus including in the longer-term antibody testing.

-Of course, COVID-19 has affected many communities and our people, we felt the impact of this awful virus within our Walmart family, and we mourn the loss of some of our own.
+Of course, COVID-19 has affected many communities and our people.
+We’ve felt the impact of this awful virus within our Walmart family, and we mourn the loss of some of our own.
 Our hearts go out to their families.
 Our frontline associates have always been the priority in our company, and through this crisis, they're playing an important role in each country's ability to respond.
-We continue to support them and look for ways to operate safely as possible.
+We continue to support them and look for ways to operate as safely as possible.

 After supporting our associates, our next priority is serving customers.
 In the U.S. the first quarter started out as expected.
-And as the pandemic spread, we saw the mix of sales ship heavily towards food and consumables, as we'd previously experienced in China.
-This was the first stock update that we all saw so vividly.
+But as the pandemic spread, we saw the mix of sales shift heavily towards food and consumables, as we'd previously experienced in China.
+This was the first stock up phase that we all saw so vividly.
 We experienced unprecedented demand in categories like paper goods, surface cleaners and grocery staples.
 For many of these items we were selling in two or three hours what we normally sell in two or three days.
 As the quarter progressed, we saw a second phase related to entertaining and educating at home, puzzles and video games took off.
 Parents became teachers.
 Adult bicycles started selling out as parents started to join the kids.
 An overlapping trend then started emerging related to DIY and home related activities.
 Think games, home office, exercise equipment and alike.
 It was also clear a lot of people were taking a do-it-yourself approach as they bought items like bandanas and sewing machines to make masks.
 We can see customers looking to improve their indoor and outdoor living spaces, our home categories in stores and online took off.

-Towards the end of the quarter another phase emerged, COVID relief spending as it was heavily influenced by stimulus dollars leading to sales increases in categories such as apparel, televisions, video games, sporting goods and toys.
+Towards the end of the quarter another phase emerged, call it relief spending as it was heavily influenced by stimulus dollars leading to sales increases in categories such as apparel, televisions, video games, sporting goods and toys.
 Discretionary categories really popped towards the end of the quarter.

 Our supply chain is amongst the most capable in the world.
 But in this environment we've stretched it.
 Not only had products in categories like hand sanitizer, disinfecting wipes and sprays, toilet paper, beef and pork been hard to find, but items such as laptops, office chairs and fabric have been cleared out in some of our stores and online.
 We're working to recover our in stock position as we begin the second quarter.